Kundalini Meditation by Kathryn McCusker

 I’d love to hear how others practice meditation too.
 If you are completely new to meditative practice and want to learn more about the right practice for you, I can offer an Akashic Records Reading or an Intuitive Coaching Session to help you on your way.

-Regular meditation practice really is a blessing – whether you like crocodiles or not!
+Regular meditation practice really is a blessing and can result in improved health and wellness – whether you like crocodiles or not!